jozefvaclavik/docker_workshop/day_1/part_6/README.md

 > Note: Please copy `Dockerfile` and `ping.rb` from Part 3 or Part 4.
 We're not gonna modify them, but we will use them

 ## Docker Compose
-This is where `docker-compose` comes in handy.
-It's a tool that allows you to specify all attributes you pass into your containers into YAML file and run that all at once.
+This is where `docker compose` command comes in handy.
+It's a command that allows you to specify all attributes you pass into your containers into YAML file and run that all at once.

 Lets start with simple `docker-compose.yml` and for now lets ignore all redis persistance.
 Just to keep things simple.